Student Charter 2024/25

 • Hold relevant and useful campaigns and events throughout the student lifecycle.

-• Produce an annual Diversity Inclusion Commitment statement which will outline areas of focus to promote inclusion for the upcoming academic year.
+• Produce an annual Diversity & Inclusion commitment statement which will outline areas of focus to promote inclusion for the upcoming academic year.

 • Provide pastoral support to students, including signposting to professional services.